alanmontgomery/ionic-react-tabs-menus-custom/README.md

 - Custom TabMenu with TabRoutes
 - Changing side menu with react context api hook
 - Easy custom Side Menu per tab

-_Please keep in mind this is not production ready as there are some enhancements needed to improve amount of re-renders, smoothness of page navigation using url, this was simply done as an example._

 ## Example of side menu options to pass to the side menu context
 ```js